alice-biometrics/lume/README.md

  Teardown
 ```

-Note that if you define a *envvar*, it will be overwrote during the step.
+Note that if you previously defined an *envvar*, it will be overwrote during the step.

 You can also define variable from external (e.g [examples/env.yml](examples/env.yml) )